 Encouraged by the outcome of my photographic experiments, I convinced my parents that I needed to buy a reliable camera and with some help, I got a Flexaret twin-lens reflex camera which I used for quite a few years and still own in operating condition.
-The missing piece was a lightmeter and I traded in the Leica for a light-meter at a camera store in the Sirkeci district.
+The missing piece was a light meter and I traded in the Leica for a light-meter at a camera store in the Sirkeci district.
 I was off to the wonderful world of photography and used the Felexaret TLR and the Yashica light-meter for some years.
 But, the Flexaret and the Leica parted ways, and I would regret that decision years later and look for ways to get my hands on a similar Leica.
 I took the Flexaret to Doganca later on.
+Below are the camera and a couple of photographs from Doganca taken with it.

 Yesterday, I took the Leica and visited Youxin Ye who worked on Leicas for a couple of friends.
 He specializes in Leica film camera service and nothing else.
 I had called and set up an appointment for around 1:30 PM and my friend Jim joined me for the 50-minute ride to Canton, MA.
 We arrived a little early as Ye was working on a fire-damaged Leica M3.
 Their living room floor was covered with piles of boxes coming in or going out, filled with some Leica equipment.
 Working on a kitchen table covered with tools and supplies, Ye and his wife greeted us with a warm welcome and showed us the seats at the table.